seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 Pretty!
 What say you, Hugh Rebeck?

 **Second Musician**
-I say ‘silver sound,’ because musicians sound for silver.
+I say 'silver sound,' because musicians sound for silver.

 **PETER**
 Pretty too!
 What say you, James Soundpost?